Old pages no longer current in 2021

-- Obsolete Pages, no longer current in 2020
+- Old pages no longer current in 2021

 Our Usenet News server is accessible to all customers from anywhere on the global Internet.
 We provide access to most non-binary newsgroups in the global hierarchies comp, soc, rec, talk, news, humanities, and alt.